-The Salary Standardization Law was amended in 2020 but the struggle of public school teachers for salaries that can afford decent lives for them and their families is far from over.
+The Salary Standardization Law was amended in 2020 and 2024 but the struggle of public school teachers for salaries that can afford decent lives for them and their families is far from over.

-This latest adjustment, via Republic Act 11466 or the Salary Standardization Law (SSL) of 2019, by no means addressed the disparity between the salaries of those in the low- and middle-level salary grades-who comprise majority of the civil service-and those in the managerial levels and especially of top officials.
+These latest adjustments by no means addressed the disparity between the salaries of those in the low- and middle-level salary grades-who comprise majority of the civil service-and those in the managerial levels and especially of top officials.
 As always, the rank-and-file are at the losing end in this set-up.
-As one goes lower in salary grade-clerks, administrative aides, down to the janitorial positions-the poorer he or she gets.
-Those who need additional finances most are given mere loose change-for one in Salary Grade 1, an average of \$\frac{1}{2}483\$ annual increase, to be exact.
-Despite the salary adjustment, the monthly pay of even mid-level personnel like public school teachers (Salary Grade 11)-estimated to be about 803,272 occupying Teacher I to Teacher III positions\(^1\)-remains insufficient to meet the family living wage of \$\frac{1}{2}1,119\$ per day or \$\frac{1}{2}33,570\$ per month.
-This is the ideal amount for a family of five to have a decent and humane condition of living.
+As one goes lower in salary grade-clerks, administrative aides, down to the janitorial positions-the poorer they get.
+Those who need additional finances most are given mere loose change.
+Even with the latest salary adjustment, the monthly pay of even mid-level personnel like public school teachers (Salary Grade 11, \$\bigoplus 30,024\$ for Step 1)-estimated to be about 803,272 occupying Teacher I to Teacher III positions per latest data released by the Department of Budget and Management and Department of Education (2022 Manpower Information System)-remains insufficient for a family living wage of \$\mathbb{P}1,217\$ per day or \$\mathbb{P}36,510\$ per month for a family of five to have a decent and humane condition of living.